Kristina Mladenovic: 2017: First WTA Tour singles title and top-10 singles debut

 Mladenovic began the year by playing at the Hopman Cup alongside Richard Gasquet.
-The pair won their first tie against Germany's Andrea Petkovic and Alexander Zverev 2–1 (Mladenovic lost her singles match against Petkovic), and their second tie against Great Britain's Daniel Evans and Heather Watson 3–0.
+The pair won their first tie against Germany's Andrea Petkovic and Alexander Zverev 2–1 (Mladenovic lost her singles match against Petkovic), and their second tie against Great Britain's Dan Evans and Heather Watson 3–0.
 In France's third Group A tie against Switzerland which would decide which team would enter the final, Mladenovic (following Gasquet's defeat to Roger Federer) defeated Belinda Bencic and triumphed with Gasquet against the Swiss pair in mixed doubles, winning the tie 2–1.
 In the final, Mladenovic and Gasquet faced Americans Jack Sock and CoCo Vandeweghe.
 Although Gasquet won his singles match and Mladenovic lost hers, the French duo won the decisive mixed-doubles match, meaning that France were the 2017 Hopman Cup champions.

 Mladenovic had a disappointing run at the Australian Open in singles, losing in the first round to Ana Konjuh.
-However, in doubles, Mladenovic, reuniting with partner Caroline Garcia, reached the semifinals of the event, where they lost to Andrea Hlaváčková and Peng Shuai.
+However, in doubles, reunited with partner Caroline Garcia, she reached the semifinals of the event, where they lost to Andrea Hlaváčková and Peng Shuai.

 At the St. Petersburg Ladies' Trophy, Mladenovic won her first round match against Elise Mertens before upsetting reigning Australian Open finalist Venus Williams to reach the quarterfinals.
 She continued her fabulous form against No. 6 seed and defending champion Roberta Vinci, defeating the Italian veteran in straight sets.
-In the semifinals, the Frenchwoman defeated rising player Natalia Vikhlyantseva to reach the first WTA Premier singles final of her career.
+In the semifinals, the French woman defeated rising player Natalia Vikhlyantseva to reach the first WTA Premier singles final of her career.
 In a tense final, Mladenovic defeated Yulia Putintseva, 6–2, 6–7, 6–4 to win the first WTA Tour singles title of her career.
-Mladenovic became the first Frenchwoman to win a WTA Premier singles title since Marion Bartoli in June 2011.
-In addition, Mladenovic competed in doubles with Daria Gavrilova; this was the first time Mladenovic played with someone other than Garcia in over a year.
-The pair were defeated in the semifinals.
+Mladenovic became the first French woman to win a WTA Premier singles title since Marion Bartoli in Eastbourne in June 2011.
+In addition, Mladenovic competed in doubles with Daria Gavrilova (this was the first time Mladenovic played with someone other than Garcia in over a year) but the pair were defeated in the semifinals.

 In the Fed Cup World Group quarterfinals against Switzerland, Mladenovic won her first singles match against Belinda Bencic.
 However, she then lost to Timea Bacsinszky in her next singles match.
 France lost the tie 1–4, resulting in France needing to win the Fed Cup World Group Play-off tie to earn the right to play in the 2018 World Group.